 Coupons are an excellent way to attract new customers.
 There are several methods you can use to accomplish this.
 A few examples include:

-For example, offering 50 percent off on first-time purchases is often enough to motivate many visitors who have been browsing your site to finally take the plunge.
-While you may not make a lot of money on this initial purchase, you might have just gained a lifetime customer.
+For instance, a 50 percent discount on first-time purchases often proves compelling enough to prompt many visitors who have been casually browsing your site to make their initial purchase.
+While the profit margin on this first purchase might not be enough, you could have just gained a customer for life.

 Common Types Of Coupons

 Digital coupons are the way to go for websites and apps.
-These coupons can be easily distributed via email, social media, or even in your digital shop itself:
+You can easily distribute these coupons via email, social media, or even in your digital shop itself:

-In a nutshell, a coupon code is a unique and specific code, almost like a password, that can be shared with customers.
-When that code is entered during checkout, the coupon discount is automatically applied:
+In simple terms, a coupon code is a unique and specific code, sort of like a secret password, that you can share with your customers.
+When they enter this code during checkout, the coupon discount gets applied automatically:

 SMS coupons are a less common, more specific form of mobile coupons.
 What defines an SMS coupon is that it is delivered via text message.